abraham/mastodon-dart/packages/mastodon/doc/AccountsApi.md

 Unfeature account from profile

 Remove the given account from the user's featured profiles.
+Version history:  2.5.0 - added\\ 4.4.0 - deprecated in favor of `/api/v1/accounts/:id/unendorse`

 ### Example
 ```dart